libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 These now support HDR images, and the loader has a new option to disable to DoS attack limits.

+### JXL

+JXL now supports ICC profiles, and has better support for HDR iamges.

 ### Other loader improvements